 The functional programming paradigm is able to address these concerns because of such properties such as referential transparency, immutable data structures, and composability of components.
-We look at these aspects later in the course.
+We look at these aspects later in these notes.

-Review of Relevant Mathematics
+1.8 Review of Relevant Mathematics

-This section reviews the mathematical concepts of functions and a few other mathematical concepts used in this course.
+This section reviews the mathematical concepts of functions and a few other mathematical concepts used in these notes.
 The concept of function in functional programming corresponds closely to the mathematical concept of function.

-Natural numbers and ordering
+1.8.1 Natural numbers and ordering

-Several of the examples in this course use natural numbers.
+Several of the examples in these notes use natural numbers.

-For this course, we consider the set of $natural\ numbers\ N$ to consist of 0 and the positive integers.
+For this study, we consider the set of natural numbers N to consist of 0 and the positive integers.